Every so often, we hear people saying, “This is what I am” or “This is who I am.” Implying in this way, who we are.

 impress or conform to some crutch-like organization that we are members of or that we subscribe to?

-Whenever you hear these statements, or even say them yourself, why not take a moment to reflect on it and explore where the statement comes from or why the statement is being made?
+Whenever you hear these statements or even say them yourself, why not take a moment to reflect on it and explore where the statement comes from or why the statement is being made?
 And while exploring it, why not reflect upon and explore your essence?
+Is who we are about something external, or something internal?

 Look at a rose or a tree.
 It’s highly unlikely that they need to say what or who they are.
 It is clear to see and experience their beauty, and to stand in wonderment of their existence.
 Why not so with the human species?
 Why is it necessary for us to say what or who we are?